The end of summer doesn't have to mean the end of outdoor fitness. Instead, it signals the beginning of the fun, activity-filled fall season.

 - Certain cancers

-Doylestown Health is a sponsor of the popular annual Travis Manion Foundation's 9/11 Heroes Run, which takes place on Sunday, September 27.
-This family-friendly 5-K and 1-mile fun run/walk welcomes runners and walkers of all ages and levels, with proceeds benefiting the Travis Manion Foundation and the Doylestown Fire Company.
+Doylestown Health is a sponsor of the popular annual Travis Manion Foundation's 9/11 Heroes Run, which takes place on Sunday, September 24, 2017.
+This family-friendly 5-K and 1-mile fun run/walk welcomes runners and walkers of all ages and levels, with proceeds benefiting the Travis Manion Foundation, the Central Bucks Regional Police Foundation and the Doylestown Fire Company.

-If you like to get your run in early in the morning, Cornerstone Clubs has a Cornerstone Run Club that meets Wednesdays at 6:30 am in Doylestown's Central Park.
+If you like to run with new friends, Cornerstone Clubs has a Cornerstone Run Club that meets Tuesdays and Wednesdays.
 It's free and open to all.

 Perhaps two-wheel fun is more your speed.
 Biking in Bucks County is a great way to get physical activity (remember to wear a helmet!).